tower1ight/World/3.Rules, Systems, Handouts/Travel, hexes, and landmarks.md

  When ending a phase in a wilderness hex, a roll will made by the GM determining if the party provokes no encounter, makes contact with any landmarks that could be found in the given hex, or stumbles upon an omen to something greater.

 #### Day Start
- At the Start of a day a couple things will happen, the GM will roll on a random table for the days weather
+At the Start of a day a couple things will happen.
+1st.
+The GM will roll on a random table for the days weather.
+2nd.
+The GM will define NPC movement and trajectory, and trigger any non landmark/ myth based event

 | 2D12 | Descriptor | Element  |
 | :--- | :--------- | :------- |